EyasuTeshome/shifttracker/job-search/JSR-interview-practice-using-the-behavioral-grid-to-answer-behavioral-questions.md

     - Read the list of questions and select 3 that ask your partner about a past situation (usually they have the format “Tell me about”).
     - Reflect upon the attribute that each question will help you identify in the interviewee, such as initiative, empathy, compassion, humility, and teamwork.
     - Open the [interview practice checklist](https://docs.google.com/document/d/1PUtA9kd7nqZNagKn_bAFhcCBe_ucCyH2CSGY47fDAGY/edit?usp=sharing) that you will use to offer feedback to your partner Copy the 3 questions that you will be asking in section 2 and register the attribute that they will help you identify.
-    - Read through the criteria you will assess in the interview.
+    - Read the criteria and indicators you will assess in the interview.

 **B. Check each other’s video setup - 10 min**